-- Rebate incentive program: Customer receives a water bill credit, cash or voucher to offset the cost of a new WaterSense labeled toilet to be installed in a pre-1994 single- or multi-family home. - Direct install program: Customer exchanges a toilet from pre-1994 single- or multi-family homes for a WaterSense labeled toilet with discounted installation through the local water provider. - Other: Local water providers may create their own programs as long as the program actually results in the replacement of toilets in pre-1994 single- and multi-family homes.
+- Rebate incentive program: Customer receives a water bill credit, cash or voucher to offset the cost of a new WaterSense UHET to be installed in a pre-1994 single- or multi-family home.
+Rebates shall be \$75. - Direct install program: Customer exchanges a toilet from pre-1994 single- or multi-family homes for a WaterSense UHET with discounted installation through the local water provider. - Other: Local water providers may create their own programs as long as the program actually results in the replacement of toilets in pre-1994 single- and multi-family homes with WaterSense UHETs.
 These programs may take a variety of forms, including but not limited to on-bill financing programs for toilet replacements and programs requiring that toilets using 3.5 gpf or more be replaced as a condition of a customer establishing water service.